Master of Arts in Education, Option in Dual Language Development

 Our program consists of 30 semester units and includes both fully online and in-person courses.
 Two pathways are offered to meet individual needs.

 • Pathway 2 is designed for classroom teachers who completed an accredited post-baccalaureate credential program but do not hold a BILA.
-These students also complete the 6 core classes as well as an additional 4 classes (12 units) that support their educational interests to reach the 30 unit minimum required for the degree.
+These students also complete the 7 core classes as well as an additional 3 classes (9 units) to reach the 30 unit minimum required for the degree.
 Students may finish the program in three or four semesters.

 DLD graduates are highly sought experts and enter professions such as classroom teachers, curriculum specialists, staff developers, and teacher educators.
 Our graduates are employed in school districts such as Culver City, Bellflower, Lynwood, San Diego, San Francisco, Garden Grove, Pasadena, Westminster, Los Angeles, Long Beach, Palm Springs, Torrance, Montebello, Anaheim, and Anaheim Union.
 Graduates are also consultants or hold related positions in the private sector whereas others have obtained work overseas in Japan, China, Taiwan, and Spain.
 Some graduates choose to pursue doctorate degrees and/or work at community colleges and universities.